Monsta X: 2021: Shownu's enlistment, The Dreaming and first film

 In January, the group was also announced to be one of the artists featuring on NCSoft's new platform Universe, beginning with an original series called Area 51: The Code.

 They also released a new Japanese single album on March 10, with the lead single "Wanted" and another original Japanese track "Neo Universe".
 "Wanted" was pre-released ahead of the physical album release on February 10, and the music video was released on February 13.
 Following the release of "Wanted", they announced the release of their third Japanese studio album Flavors of Love, released on May 5, which includes their Japanese singles released since 2020, as well as five new Japanese tracks.

 In May, they announced the release of their ninth EP One of a Kind and its lead single "Gambler", set for June 1.
-Starship Entertainment also announced that Shownu will take a hiatus from the group and will not participate in the group's upcoming promotional activities due to resurfacing issues of retinal detachment.
+Starship Entertainment also announced that Shownu will be on hiatus from the group and will not participate in the group's upcoming promotional activities due to resurfacing issues of retinal detachment.

 On June 15, Monsta X's American manager Eshy Gazit announced the launch of a new label venture Intertwine in partnership with BMG.
 The label's first two artists were Monsta X and Wonho.
 The venture also finalized a separate distribution deal, in partnership with Starship Entertainment, for Monsta X's two upcoming Korean releases, as well as confirming their second English-language album in 2021.

-Shownu enlisted for his mandatory military service on July 22.
-He will serve as public service worker due to previous surgery for left eye retinal detachment.
+On July 22, Shownu enlisted for his mandatory military service and served as public service worker due to previous surgery for left eye retinal detachment.
 On July 26, Monsta X released the promotional single "Kiss or Death" through Universe Music for the mobile application Universe.

 In September, the group announced their new single "One Day", which was released on September 10.

 On November 19, the group released their tenth EP No Limit with the lead single "Rush Hour".
 It was the group's first release to not feature Shownu since his enlistment.

 On December 10, Monsta X released their second English-language album The Dreaming, which includes their previously released single "One Day" and nine new tracks.
 They released a documentary film/concert film Monsta X: The Dreaming on December 8 in South Korea, and on December 9 and 11 in seventy countries worldwide.
 It contains interviews with the members, clips from their U.S. activities, special stages, and footage of the group's six-year journey.